 “full, clear, concise, and exact terms as to enable any person skilled in the art to… make and use the same”35 USC 112(a)

 Reasonable people can differ as to what is “enabling.”
 There have been many disagreements and court fights, and the law in this area has slowly developed over many different court decisions.
 In Biotech and AI, it is still evolving.
 MPEP 2164 valiantly attempts to summarize some of these many decisions.
-Here are a few high points.
+Here are a few high points regarding these 112 factors.

 (A) The breadth of the claimsIn re Wands as summarized by MPEP 2164.01(a)